Quantizr/quantizr.github.io/content/posts/is-it-bannable/index.md

  It was originally more straightforward to implement top of the map scanning for room detection.
 However, there is a relatively easy way to do room detection without scanning the top of the map.
 It would take about two weeks to implement, but would result in **no** noticeable difference to the player.

- **Does it really matter where the mod scans for blocks if it doesn't affect the end result?**
+ **Does it really matter where the mod scans for blocks if it doesn't affect the end result?** Like seriously, I could spend two weeks of my time recoding the mod to not scan the top of the room and only use visible blocks, but, unless a player looks at the code, they literally wouldn't be able to tell the difference.

 ## Summary